WillDev12/Spammerbot/README.md

 <br>

 ## What it does
-Sends a desired amount of emails[^1] to another inbox in a quick manner resulting in an inbox flood.
+Rapidly sends emails to another inbox using the Gmail API.[^1]

 <br>